Will Whole Foods continue to be Whole Paycheck?

 I saw this headline shared widely among my colleagues, and I felt it was misleading.

 It implies huge price cuts across the store (which there weren’t) and across the chain (which weren’t verified).
 Rotisserie chickens at my local Boston-area Whole Foods are sometimes priced at $4.99, compared to this sale price of $9.99.
 It also ignores the probability that more pervasive, more realistic price cuts aren’t too far from becoming reality.

-When Albertsons, the parent company of my local Shaw’s and Star Market stores, spun off from SuperValu in 2013, they removed the requirement for loyalty cards to get sale prices and cut prices on items that help set the price image for a supermarket, like what Whole Foods did with bananas, avocados, apples, and eggs.
+For example, when Albertsons, the parent company of my local Shaw’s and Star Market stores, spun off from SuperValu in 2013, they slashed prices.
+They also removed the requirement for loyalty cards to get sale prices and cut prices on items that help set the price image for a supermarket.
+Exactly like what Whole Foods did with bananas, avocados, apples, and eggs.

 Clive Humby—the “humby” in Dunnhumby—and Terry Hunt wrote about this practice at Tesco in Scoring Points.
 They pointed to the common approach of slashing prices on bananas (which Whole Foods did, by the way, on conventional and organic bananas).
 Bananas are highly visible, and they’re one of the most commonly purchased products in a store.

-The traditional management view is that a retailer can offer loss leaders, selling some items below cost to encourage increased shopping traffic, and they would then make up profit on the overall basket of items purchased.
+The traditional management view is that a retailer can offer loss leaders, selling some items below cost to encourage increased shopping traffic.
+This practice would then make up profit on the overall basket of items purchased.

-But Humby and Hunt criticized this approach as a long-term practice because there are more effective ways to appeal to price-sensitive shoppers, such as identifying the items those shoppers are more likely to purchase.
+But Humby and Hunt criticized this approach as a long-term practice because there are more effective ways to appeal to price-sensitive shoppers.
+One way is to identify the items those shoppers are more likely to purchase.

 Besides, supermarkets don’t always stick with price cuts after making an initial post-acquisition splash.